artryazanov/shorts-maker/README.md

 3. Generated clips are written to the `generated/` directory.

+Pass the optional `--use-gpu` flag to enable rendering via FFmpeg's `h264_nvenc` encoder.
+This requires an NVIDIA GPU and an FFmpeg build with NVENC support.
+The script will raise an error if GPU encoding is requested but not available.

 Environment variables from a `.env` file will be loaded automatically if present.